REU-SOS/SOS/txt/cycles.md

 And, when the above fail you:

-- perl, python ruby, lua, scala
+- perl, python, ruby, lua, scala
 - e.g. see [How to use Ruby instead of sed and awk](http://nithinbekal.com/posts/ruby-sed-awk/)